Albert Riera (footballer, born 1983): Return to Auckland City

 Riera's retirement was short lived, as he signed for his former club Auckland City for the 2016–17 New Zealand Football Championship season.

 Coaching career

 He left Auckland City at the end of the 2020–21 season to take up a role as assistant manager of West Coast Rangers, newly formed to compete in the Northern League, along with former Auckland City teammate Ángel Berlanga.
 On 4 May 2021, after a poor start to the 2021 Northern League season, manager Chris Acott stepped down and was replaced by Riera; however, West Coast Rangers could not avoid relegation to NRFL Division 1.

 On 1 December 2021, it was announced that Riera would return to Auckland City as their new manager for the 2022 Northern League season.
 On 21 January 2025, Riera stepped down as Auckland City manager.

 On 1 June 2025, it was announced Riera would be taking over as Vanuatu side Galaxy as manager.

+On 13 November 2025, Christchurch United announced Riera as their manager for the 2026 season.
+He was relieved of his duties after failing to automatically qualify for the restructured 2027 National League.